ICTU/quality-time/docs/USAGE.md

 ![Editing metric screenshot](screenshots/editing_metric.png)

 The first parameter is the "Metric type".
 The metric type determines what gets measured.
 When you change the metric type, the sources you can select in the "Sources" tab change accordingly.
 See the overview of [supported metrics and sources](METRICS_AND_SOURCES.md) for the list of supported metric types.
-By default the name of the metric is equal to its type, in the example below "Duplicated lines", but you can change the metric name using the "Metric name" field.
+By default, the name of the metric is equal to its type, "Duplicated lines" in the example below, but you can change the metric name using the "Metric name" field.

 Metrics can have zero or more arbitrary "Tags".
 Most metric have a default tag, but you can remove it and/or add more if you like.
 For each tag, the report dashboard at the top of the page shows a summary of the metrics with that tag:

 ![Dashboard tags](screenshots/dashboard_tags.png)

 The "Metric scale" field determines what scale to use to measure the metric.
-All metrics currently support either the "Count" scale or the "Percentage" scale, or both.
+All metrics currently support either the "Count" scale, or the "Percentage" scale, or both.
 In the example of the duplicated lines metric above, setting the metric scale to "Percentage" means that the percentage of lines that are duplicated is shown instead of the count of duplicated lines.

 The "Metric direction" determines whether lower measurement values are considered to be better or worse.
 Usually, the default direction is correct.
 An example of a metric where you might want to change the direction is the "tests" metric.
 When used to measure the number of tests, more tests is better.
-But when used to measure the number of failing tests, fewer is better.
+But, when used to measure the number of failing tests, fewer is better.

 The "Metric unit" derives its default value from the metric type.
 Override as needed.